 - Save the form.

-For steps on how to set up a restriction policy as an administrator, check out this article.
+For steps on how to set up a restriction policy as an administrator, check out our article on Restriction policies.

 If User-defined property schemas have been enabled on your site, these will be shown as sections in the field properties sidebar.
 For example, the Bluetooth device properties section will contain any property schemas that are configured for Bluetooth devices and the Athlete app properties section will contain any property schemas that are configured for the Athlete app.
 For more information about the settings within these sections, check out the supported schemas in our article on User-defined property schemas.